-For a number of years, the Ethical Council has been focusing its attention on the extractive industry, since such operations have a great impact both on the environment and surrounding communities.
+For a number of years, the Council on Ethics has been focusing its attention on the extractive industry, since such operations have a great impact both on the environment and surrounding communities.
 During its dialogues with foreign mining companies, the Council has discussed the environmental aspects of waste management and respect for human rights when establishing a mining operation, among other things.

 Although every mine is unique depending on its geographical location, the ore type which is mined, and the appearance of the ore body, all companies need to manage their impact on the environment and surrounding communities.
-In order to broaden its knowledge base and benefit from the expertise of Swedish companies in the area, the Ethical Council travelled to Gällivare – the Mining Capital of Europe – in October 2010, visiting the Boliden Copper Mine, Aitik, and LKAB’s underground mine in Malmberget.
+In order to broaden its knowledge base and benefit from the expertise of Swedish companies in the area, the Council on Ethics travelled to Gällivare – the Mining Capital of Europe – in October 2010, visiting the Boliden Copper Mine, Aitik, and LKAB’s underground mine in Malmberget.